 People sometimes ask: “If I get arrested for DUI, should I take the breath test or refuse?”
+The answer is: “It depends.”
+With recent changes in DUI law, a person should keep these things in mind.

 Florida’s Intoxilyzer 8000 Machines are Really Old

 These machines cost approximately $6,000 when they were originally purchased.
 Now that the machines are more than 12 years old, repairs are needed more frequently, and the repairs become more expensive.
+The agencies that maintain the machines are good at finding ways to avoid sending the machines off for repairs.

 Over the years, agency inspectors have deleted error/exception messages from the comments section of “Form 40” by repeatedly hitting the backspace button to delete the message.

-In Pasco County, a former agency inspector admitted he was trained to hit the backspace button when certain errors occurred, including on the alcohol-free or mouth alcohol test.
+At least one former agency inspector admitted he was trained to hit the backspace button when certain errors occurred, including on the alcohol-free or mouth alcohol test.

 Budget Cuts Mean the Machines Are Less Likely to Work Properly